29 Oct '15

 I love Ozzie immigration.

-You stick your passport in a kiosk.
+You poke your passport into a kiosk.

-It flashes green.
+It lights up green.

 You walk through saloon-door retina scanners toward a guard.

 He smiles kindly with a tiny peek at your customs form—then waves you through.

 But . . . not this time.

 The saloon guard took me to the desk guard.